 There is a reason the Peterson guides used the 100th meridian, which dissects Nebraska, as the change from eastern to western species.

 Nebraska has an active birding community involved in regular activities like seasonal surveys as well as regional festivals.

-Join our Yahoo group to discuss recent sightings, identification questions, and other topics of general interest to Nebraska birders.
+Join our mail group to discuss recent sightings, identification questions, and other topics of general interest to Nebraska birders.